Murder of Peter Porco: Porco's movements

 Christopher Porco told investigators that on the night of November 14, he retired to a dormitory lounge to sleep and awoke the following morning.
-The police theory was that he drove more than three hours to Albany in early hours of November 15 to attack his parents.
+The police theory was that he drove more than three hours to Albany in the early hours of November 15 to attack his parents.
 A New York State Thruway toll collector outside Rochester said a yellow Jeep Wrangler with large tires passed through his station at about 10:45 p.m. on November 14, and a collector in Albany recalled the "excessive speed" of a yellow Jeep Wrangler approaching the toll plaza shortly before 2 a.m. on November 15.

 Four security cameras at the University of Rochester recorded a yellow Jeep Wrangler like Porco's leaving the campus at 10:30 p.m. on November 14 and returning at 8:30 a.m. on November 15, this being the period during which prosecutors claim the Porcos were attacked.

 A neighbor of the Porco family later testified at trial that he saw Porco's yellow Jeep in the family's driveway on the evening of the attack.
 Also, University of Rochester students testified that they did not see Porco sleeping in a dormitory lounge on the night of the attack.